 In the User Specific field, in any 20 MHz band, the bits corresponding to two STAs (i.e. two User fields) are encoded together.
 Specifically, the STAs scheduled in the HE MU PPDU(#Ed) are split into groups of two.
 Each group of two User fields shall have CRC and tail bits added and then BCC encoded at rate R = ½ using the encoder described in 17.3.5.6 (Convolutional encoder)(#307).
 If the number of users is even, padding bits are added to round up the number of symbols to the nearest integer.
 If the number of users is odd, the User Block field corresponding to the last user, who is not grouped, is encoded after adding tail and CRC bits and only then are any padding bits added.
 The padding bits added ensure that both content channels have the same number of symbols.
 The specific method of generating padding bits is TBD.
 When the code rate is not equal to ½, the convolutional encoder output bits for each field (including padding bits) are concatenated, then the concatenated bit streams are punctured continuously as described in 17.3.5.6 (Convolutional encoder)(#307).

-The number of data tones in each symbol is NSD = 52.
-The coded bits are interleaved as in 21.3.10.8 (BCC interleaver)(#2778), with the parameter Ncol = 13 (as in Table 21-17 (Number of rows and columns in the interleaver)(#307) for 20 MHz).
-The interleaved bits are mapped to constellation points from the MCS specified in HE-SIG-A and have pilots inserted following the steps described in 17.3.5.7 (Data Interleaving), 17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers)(#307), respectively.
+(#2183)The coded bits are interleaved as in 26.3.10.7 (BCC Interleavers) (#2183).The interleaved bits are mapped to constellation points from the MCS specified in HE-SIG-A and have pilots inserted following the steps described in (#2183)17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers)(#307), respectively.

 <omitted>

 -------------- End Text Changes ----------------